timesize/project-00/readme.md

 **A user should be able to...**

 * See a **game board** on page load
-* Move their player by pressing a specific key
+* Move their player forward by pressing a specific key
 * See **who won** the round, or if it was a tie

 ---